-Question: Find the largest set of disjoint edges in G. (Any set of disjoint edges is called a matching.)
+Output: The largest set of disjoint edges in G. (Any set of disjoint edges is called a matching.)

 We will look at semi-streaming algorithms for Maximum Matching with regard to (a) number of passes, (b) space used, and (c) approximation factors.